 The old, larger sail.
-It was often times too much but it kept the boat moving
+It was often times too much but it kept the boat moving in the lightest of breeze. |

 I have recently discovered that my enthusiasm for getting out on the water has diminished.
 This began about 4 years ago, I'd guess.
 I think the hassles of dealing with marina's and clubs was one part of it.
 Clubs seemed dominated by the member's personalities and often times I found that people had a lot of issue's that really affected my time sailing.
 I wanted to sail to get away from that kind of thing.